Get Your Family Dispute Case Packet — Private, Fast, Affordable

 In the quiet town of Maywood, Missouri 63454, the Johnson family found themselves at the center of a bitter arbitration war that would test years of trust and family bonds.

-It all began in late 2023 when Martha Johnson, a widowed matriarch, decided to transfer ownership of the family's 150-acre farm to her three adult children: Sarah, Tom, and Lisa.
+It all began in late 2023 when the claimant, a widowed matriarch, decided to transfer ownership of the family's 150-acre farm to her three adult children: Sarah, Tom, and Lisa.
 The farm was valued at approximately $850,000, and Martha’s plan was for the siblings to manage the property equally.
 However, tensions flared over the distribution of profits and responsibilities, especially after Tom, who lived out of state, accused Sarah and Lisa of excluding him from key decisions.

 By February 2024, a heated dispute erupted over $120,000 in profits from the 2023 harvest, which Tom claimed he had not received despite his financial contributions.
 Sarah and Lisa countered that Tom had not paid his agreed-upon share for equipment upgrades made in fall 2023.
 Martha, seeking to avoid court battles and protect family peace, proposed arbitration through a local Missourian mediator, Jonathan Keane.